Sifchain/sifnode/docs/tutorials/commission.md

 Which fails with the message:

-`validator would have 0.941619585687382298 voting power, cannot redelegate to a validator with projected 0.066000000000000000 or higher voting power: invalid request`
+`This validator has a voting power of 94.161958568738229800%.
+Delegations not allowed to a validator whose post-delegation voting power is more than 6.600000000000000000%.
+Please redelegate to a validator with less bonded tokens: invalid request`

 ### Failure - Projected voting power too big